Twitter verifies previously banned far-right party Britain First

 Twitter verifies previously banned far-right party Britain First as ‘official organisation’

-Party leader Paul Golding was jailed in 2018 for hate crimes against Muslims
+Party leader Paul Golding who was jailed in 2018 for hate crimes against Muslims has also had his account verified

-Twitter has verified the account of far-right party Britain First after the account was previously banned from the site.
+Twitter has verified the account of far-right party Britain First after it was previously banned from the site.

-It follows the removal of verified checkmarks for some accounts towards the end of Thursday, with some of the biggest accounts losing their ticks including footballer Cristiano Ronaldo, cricketer Virat Kohli and former US president Donald Trump, as well as the official Twitter page for the pope.
+It follows the removal of verified checkmarks from some accounts last week, with footballer Cristiano Ronaldo, cricketer Virat Kohli, former US president Donald Trump, and the official Twitter page for the pope among some of the biggest names to lose them.

+The party’s leader Paul Golding, who was jailed in 2018 for hate crimes against Muslims, has also had his account verified.

 Accounts labelled as “official organisations” will be able to keep their verified status, according to the new rules.

-Britain First, which was not previously verified, has now been marked as an “official organisation” by Twitter, which means their tweets are more likely to appear in the newsfeeds of users that do not follow the account.
+Britain First, which was not previously verified, has now been awarded a blue tick, which means its tweets are more likely to appear in the newsfeeds of users who do not follow the account.

-The Independent’s Home Affairs Editor Lizzie Dearden said: “Twitter has verified the (previously banned) far-right party Britain First as an “official organisation” and is giving blue ticks to anyone “affiliated” with it.

-Golding was jailed in 2018 for hate crimes against Muslims, while Fransen attracted global attention when US president Donald Trump retweeted anti-Islam videos she had posted in 2017.
+Golding was jailed in 2018 for hate crimes, while Fransen attracted global attention when US president Donald Trump retweeted anti-Islam videos she had posted in 2017.

 Britain First and its leader rejoined Twitter in October 2022 after Elon Musk took over the company.
 Fransen has not rejoined the platform.